jchai002/choir-justice-supplies/fr/en/adding-a-new-user.markdown

 3. Fill out the required information for the new extension, including selecting a new phone number and choosing a new extension number.
 4. Click "Proceed" to create your new user.

 Once your extension is set up, you can add direct access phone numbers and extension access methods.
-In addition to an IP phone, Ooma Office for WeWork supports two different devices that can be assigned to a user:
+In addition to an IP phone, Ooma Office for WeWork can also forward to a remote number.
+This can be a cell phone or a landline number that will receive forwarded calls from the Ooma Office extension.

-* **Ooma Office mobile app:** A smartphone app that allows users to make and receive phone calls over their Wi-Fi or cellular data Internet connection.
-* **Remote number:** A cell phone or landline number where calls to the Ooma Office extension will be forwarded.

-A user can use multiple devices, but only one of each type.
-For example, you can set up a user so that calls will ring on their Mobile App and Ooma Linx simultaneously, but a user cannot have two Ooma Linx devices.

 ## How much does it cost to add a new user?

-Each new user costs $50 for US accounts, or CAD $60 for Canadian accounts.
+Each new user costs 50 €.
 You can learn more about pricing for Ooma Office for WeWork by visiting our [pricing chart](/fr/en/ooma-office-pricing-chart).

 ## How can I see what devices are currently assigned to a user?